TedMcManus/QuantumComputing/README.md

 PROGRESS

-I've finished describing the protocol (Section 2).
-Working the actual quantum code now.
+I've finished describing the protocol (Section 2), as well as some of the Qiskit implementation (Section 3.1-3.2).

 -Aidan